-Worn out flowers used for decoration and worship converted to Incense Sticks as shown in Figure 7 through the Microenterprise POOMANAM established in KUMIZHI, Sathyabama Institute of Science and Technology adopted village for the UNNAT BHARAT ABHIYAN, Govt. of India Scheme.
+Worn out flowers used for decoration and worship converted to Incense Sticks through the Microenterprise POOMANAM established in KUMIZHI, Sathyabama Institute of Science and Technology adopted village for the UNNAT BHARAT ABHIYAN, Govt. of India Scheme.

-Figure 7 POOMANAM Incense sticks from Ritual waste
+POOMANAM Incense sticks from Ritual waste